dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 ## Theoretical background

-Before we get started, a little refresher of how Simple Kriging works is in order.
+Before we get started, a little refresher of how Simple Kriging works is in order to provide some context for the algorithm.

 Kriging is a basic statistical linear estimator.
 A property's value *&#7825;* in location *o*, can be estimated  based on known values *z<sub>i</sub>*, *i=1,...I* as: